Orange-OpenSource/floss-toolbox/toolbox/LicensesInventory/README.md

 the filenames = go.mod
 # For outputs
 path to store the licenses = /absolute/path/to/project_to_test-licences
+# Erros maangement if requests failed
+number of authorized successive errors = 1
 ```

 where:
 - `path to parse` contains the dependencies manager files
 - `the filenames` contains the names of the dependencies manager files to process
-- `path to store the licenses` points to a folder containing the result files
+- `path to store the licenses` points to a folder containing the result files prefixed by "licenses_" if license has been found or "errors_"  if an error occured (e.g. requests limits in web site, etc)
+- `number of authorized successive errors` is the number of succesive errors authorized before ignoring the next dependencies to treat

 ## Run the tool